hermeslm/rsync-docker/README.md

 * It provides proper progress information (with --info=progress2).
 * Only sync differences.

-I taked from this useful post: http://blog.diovani.com/technology/2017/06/24/moving-docker-containers-data.html from this repo too: https://github.com/loomchild/volume-backup and I did a merge in one solution, creating a simple backup and restore docker container using rsync.
+I have taken from this useful post: http://blog.diovani.com/technology/2017/06/24/moving-docker-containers-data.html, from this repo too: https://github.com/loomchild/volume-backup and I did a merge in one solution, creating a simple backup and restore tool docker container using rsync.

 ### How to build as you own image